APPENDICITIS

 Symptoms of an acute appendicitis may include:

-- Abdominal pain: Typically starts around the belly button and moves to the lower right lower abdomen.
+- Abdominal pain: Typically starts around the belly button and moves to the lower right abdomen.

 - Loss of appetite: Sudden decrease in appetite and feeling of fullness.